'Majority' of missing cattle rounded up following barn fire: WRPS

 Wellesley fire crews were called to the property on Lobsinger Line between Charles Street and Moser Young Road at around 8 p.m.

+Lorentz and her family have lived on the farm since 2004.
+She said she watched the barn burn to the ground.

+"Obviously it's sad that we lost part of our day-to-day," she said.

-When they arrived the barn was already engulfed in flames.
+When crews arrived the barn was already engulfed in flames.
 Officials said that the barn is considered a write-off.

 “It’s unfortunate for the family,” said St. Clements district Chief Brad Dietrich.
 “Hope they can recover their losses, rebuild and move on.”